greysome/vibro/README.md

 - You can load in samples!
 - ADSR envelopes!
 - Sound recording!
-- ~~Additive synthesis (under the sine instrument)~~ (The underlying functionality is already supported in the code, I just need to cook up a nice GUI for these)
+- Additive synthesis (under the sine instrument)

 ## Global controls